convus/legacy-convus_content/hypotheses/4Q_the-dunning-kruger-effect-is-not-real.md

 ---
 id: 4Q
+title: The Dunning-Kruger effect is not real.

 ---

-# The Dunning-Kruger effect is not real.
+## Argument 1

 The Dunning–Kruger effect is a hypothetical cognitive bias stating that people with low ability at a task overestimate their own ability.